DanielMFernandes/CCNA_Course_Notes/Course_Notes/TCP_and_UDP.md

     - Flow Control
 - Provides LAYER 4 ADDRESSING (PORT numbers) - NOT the physical interfaces / ports on network devices
     - IDENTIFY the APPLICATION LAYER protocol
-    - Provides SESSION multiplexing
+    - Provides session multiplexing

 ---

-WHAT IS A SESSION ?
+WHAT IS A SESSION?

-- A SESSION is an EXCHANGE of DATA between TWO or MORE communicating DEVICES
+- A SESSION is an exchange of data between TWO or MORE communicating devices

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2d8c6c74-24e5-4574-b454-bc694f056bec)